Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

-Bayesian Weighted Sums (BWS) is a Bayesian version of Weighted Quantile Sums Regression, which reweights quantiles of predictors and regresses the sum of weighted predictors on the outcome.
-Unlike WQS/qgcomp which is based on frequentist methods, BWS is a Bayesian method which integrates insights from data to update prior knowledge, and make inference based on posterior.
+Bayesian Weighted Sums (BWS)(Colicino et al. 2020; Hamra et al. 2021) is a Bayesian version of Weighted Quantile Sums Regression, which reweights quantiles of predictors and regresses the sum of weighted predictors on the outcome.
+Unlike WQS/qgcomp which is based on frequentist methods, BWS is a Bayesian method which integrates insights from data to update prior knowledge, and make inference based on the posterior distribution.

 In this tutorial, we will use the BWQS package, which can be installed from GitHub running the following lines in the Console.